Eglė Špokaitė: Career

+Ballet Dancer

 Her professional ballet career began in 1989 at the Lithuanian National Opera and Ballet Theatre, where she collaborated with internationally renowned ballet masters, educators and choreographers.
 Some notable collaborations include "Romeo & Juliet" with Mstislav Rostropovich in which the Russian conductor called Špokaitė's Juliet his favorite interpretation of the role.
 She was also mentored by Maya Plisetskaya, a Soviet dancer and choreographer who collaborated with Špokaitė on a variety of projects and performances.

 Other creative collaborators and mentors include: L.Shulga, Jonas Katakinas.
 She performed classical roles with leading Russian ballet educators Ninel Kurgapkina and Kseniya Ter-Stepanova.
 Eglė collaborated with the most prominent of art figures: Mstislav Rostropovich, Maya Pliseckaya, Gidon Kremer, Eimuntas Nekrosius.
 She performed under the direction of choreographers Giorgi Aleksidze, Krzysztof Pastor, Boris Eifman, Alexei Ratmansky, Gerald Arpino, Alla Sigalova, E.Vicichovska, K.Simonov.
-As a visiting artist created major roles in Georgian National Opera, Latvian National Opera, Finish National Opera, Karellian Music Theater.
+As a visiting artist created major roles in Georgian National Opera, Latvian National Opera, Finnish National Opera, Karellian Music Theater.
 She was a member of the company until 2011.